List of recurring The Simpsons characters: Rainier Wolfcastle

-Rainier Luftwaffe Wolfcastle (voiced by Harry Shearer) is an action hero star and a close parody of actor/bodybuilder/politician Arnold Schwarzenegger.
+Rainier Luftwaffe Wolfcastle (voiced by Harry Shearer) is an action hero star and a close parody of Arnold Schwarzenegger.
 This basis has been drawn out over the series.
 Wolfcastle is a native of Austria, as is Schwarzenegger; he got his start as a child acting in national commercials, most notably for the bratwurst company Fritz Schnackenpfefferhausen.
 Wolfcastle's wife is named Maria, just like the real Schwarzenegger's former wife Maria Shriver, related to the Kennedy family.
 Maria is a member of the political Quimby dynasty.
 Like Schwarzenegger, Wolfcastle is an active member of the Republican Party and owns a Hummer.
 In the episode "The Boy Who Knew Too Much", Bart Simpson tells Wolfcastle that his "last movie really sucked" (along with Chief Wiggum's line of "'Magic Ticket' my ass, McBain!"), alluding to Schwarzenegger's then-recent film Last Action Hero, which had been a disappointment at the box office.
 Wolfcastle owns a restaurant named Planet Springfield, a parody of Planet Hollywood, which Schwarzenegger co-owned with other celebrities.
 Wolfcastle has starred in many action movies, most notably the McBain series (a parody of action movies such as Die Hard) and the movie of Radioactive Man, a loose parody of the Batman television series.
 When clips of the McBain films are played in the order in which they aired, they form a mini-movie with a full storyline.
 The credits of the mini-movie had captions, "But McBain will be back in You Have The Right To Remain DEAD" parodying the early James Bond movies along with the style of music traditionally used in those films.
 Wolfcastle's more recent movies have gained less renown, and he is even forced to do comedies.
 Wolfcastle has made appearances as an Academy Award presenter, a celebrity spokesperson, and a celebrity judge.
 In a recall election of Mayor Quimby, Wolfcastle ran for his seat.
 He has a daughter named Greta who had a crush on Bart in the episode "The Bart Wants What It Wants".

 The writers invented Wolfcastle as the action hero McBain for the episode "Oh Brother, Where Art Thou?"
 Because they liked the scene involving the character from that episode, they used him again in "The Way We Was", which was recorded and aired before "Oh Brother, Where Art Thou?"
 The McBain films satirize clichés of action films.
 The character was originally named McBain, until an actual film called McBain was released in 1991.
 That film's producers refused to allow the show to use the name, so "Rainier Wolfcastle" became the name of the actor playing the McBain role.
 Dan Castellaneta, the voice of Homer Simpson, doubles as Wolfcastle when Harry Shearer is absent from table reads.

-In The Simpsons Movie, a characterization of Schwarzenegger is the President of the United States.
+In The Simpsons Movie, a characterization of Arnold Schwarzenegger is the President of the United States.
 He is very similar to the design of Wolfcastle but with more wrinkles under his eyes and a different hairstyle.